marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 Let's take a few minutes to see why this is happening and what we can do to work more effectively together.
 It's a long article, so I summarised the various points in the tl;dr section below.

 _Note that this article is aimed at startups and teams smaller tant 50 people.
 I'll also be assuming good faith, meaning that all people involved just want to project to succeed and are not just mean spirited or blatantly incompetent.
-If you have toxic people within your team, that's a another subject._
+If you have toxic people within your team, that's another subject._

 ### tl;dr;